 - In between the cache servers the database servers

 We can achieve load balancing in three ways.
 These are…

 As the name suggests all the logic of load balancing resides on the client application (Eg. A mobile phone app).
 The client application will be provided with a list of web servers/application servers to interact with.
 The application chooses the first one in the list and requests data from the server.
 If any failure occurs persistently (after a configurable number of retries) and the server becomes unavailable, it discards that server and chooses the other one from the list to continue the process.
 This is one of the cheapest ways to implement load balancing.

 These load balancers are the pieces of software that receive a set of requests and redirect these requests according to a set of rules.
 This load balancer provides much more flexibility because it can be installed on any standard device (Ex: Windows or Linux machine).
 It is also less expensive because there is no need to purchase or maintain the physical device, unlike hardware load balancers.
 You can have the option to use the off-the-shelf software load balancer or you can write your custom software (Ex: load balance Active Directory Queries of Microsoft Office365) for load balancing.

 3. Hardware Load Balancers

 As the name suggests we use a physical appliance to distribute the traffic across the cluster of network servers.
-These load balancers are also known as Layer 4-7 Routers and these are capable to handle all kinds of HTTP, HTTPS, TCP, and UDP traffic.
-HLDs provides a virtual server address to the outside world.
+These load balancers are also known as Layer 4-7 Routers and these are capable of handling all kinds of HTTP, HTTPS, TCP, and UDP traffic.
+HLDs provide a virtual server address to the outside world.
 When a request comes from a client application, it forwards the connection to the most appropriate real server doing bi-directional network address translation (NAT).
 HLDs can handle a large volume of traffic but it comes with a hefty price tag and it also has limited flexibility.